Algebraic Winding Numbers: Proofs of the main results

-An alternative proof for Theorem \ref{thm:multiplicativityinevencase} follows from first proving that it $F(Z) = (Z - z_0)^2$ with $z_0$ a corner of $\Gamma$, $\ind$ does the right counting for $F$ and $1/F$, and then using the additivity property for $\ind$ proven in Proposition \ref{lemwisalogeven}.
+An alternative proof for Theorem \ref{thm:multiplicativityinevencase} follows from first proving that $\ind$ does the right counting for non-zero constants, monic linear polynomials (\cite[Proposition 4.4]{Eis}), and its inverses; then proving that if $F(Z) = (Z - z_0)^2$ with $z_0$ a vertex of $\Gamma$, $\ind$ does the right counting for $F$ and $1/F$, and finally, using the additivity property for $\ind$ proven in Proposition \ref{lemwisalogeven}.
 This proof avoids completely the definition of $\mind$.